-The primary focus of King River Resources during the 2021 financial year is the advancement of metallurgical studies on the Company's Specialty Metals project located on the Speewah Dome, in the Eastern Kimberley, and the completion of the Kwinana High Purity Alumina Pre-feasibility study on 16 June 2021.
-The Company's main objective is to design the optimal process route to produce high purity alumina, vanadium, titanium, magnesium and iron.
-The Company has also enjoyed further success with high grade gold and base metals exploration at Mt Remarkable, located some 120 kilometres South of Speewah, and Treasure Creek, located in the Tennant Creek region of the Northern Territory.
+The primary focus of King River during the 2022 financial year was the development of the ARC HPA process for the production of high purity alumina and the advancement of metallurgical studies on the Speewah project located on the Speewah Dome, in the Eastern Kimberley.
+The Company has also continued exploration for gold and base metals at Mt Remarkable, located some 120 kilometres South of Speewah, and Treasure Creek, located in the Tennant Creek region of the Northern Territory.